 Emissions are the exhaust gases that emit from the engine of a vehicle.
 In many states, vehicles are required to undergo emissions tests every 6 months to make sure they aren’t producing too much carbon monoxide.
 They also look for dangerous pollutants that might be in the gasses as well.
 If it is found that your engine does not pass the emissions test, you won’t be allowed to register your vehicle until you get the problem repaired.
 This is the problem that is causing your car to produce high emissions.

-The Top 5 Causes of High Car Emissions
+Top 5 Causes of a Failed Emissions Test

 There are many reasons as to why you have high car emissions.
 Most of the causes won’t cost too much to fix.
 Since you can’t legally drive your vehicle in many jurisdictions without passing the emissions test, getting these problems repaired is essential.